MaheshwarReddyGoli/assignment2-goli/README.md

 | Maggie | Maggie point, DLF | INR 50 |
 | Ghee Idly | Tiffins point, DLF | INR 100 |
 | Dosa | Ram Ki Bandi, Hyderabad | INR 100 |

+---

+# Quotes

+> "Don't let someone be a priority when all you are to them is an option." -*Jay Shetty*</br>
+> "I once read that people who study others are wise but those who study themselves are enlightened." -*Robin Sharma*